getpelican/pelican/README.rst

 Pelican |build-status| |pypi-version| |repology|
 ================================================

-Pelican is a static site generator, written in Python_.
+Pelican is a static site generator, written in Python_, that allows you to create web sites by composing text files in formats such as Markdown, reStructuredText, and HTML.

+With Pelican, you can create web sites without worrying about databases or server-side programming.
+Pelican generates static sites that can be served via any web server or hosting service.

+You can perform the following functions with Pelican:

 * Compose content in Markdown_ or reStructuredText_ using your editor of choice
 * Simple command-line tool (re)generates HTML, CSS, and JS from your source content